 Stay off site

-If you have seen the prices at Disney properties you know they can be expensive.
+Theme park property accommodations can be expensive.
 Staying off site is an amazing way to save some money.
-International Drive in my opinion is the best place to stay when you’re coming to Orlando on a budget.
-Transportation is readily available, you are right in the midst of so many activities outside of the parks, and you are in the the middle of tons and tons of restaurants.
-Also renting a home or condo through sites like Airbnb or Homeaway if you’re coming with multiple people will save you tons of money versus staying on Disney property.
-The money saved from staying off property you can take that money and put it into something else.
+International Drive is the best place to stay when you’re coming to Orlando on a budget.
+Transportation is readily available, you are right in the midst of so many activities outside of the parks, and you are surrounded by of restaurants and shopping.
+Renting a home or condo through sites like Airbnb or Homeaway if you’re coming with multiple people can also save you tons of money.

 Choose Your Attractions and Activities